-If you or your newborn has suffered from an injury due to the negligence or mistake of a medical professional, then get in touch with our West Virginia birth injury Lawyer at Adams Legal Group, PLLC to seek medical malpractice claim.
+If you or your newborn has suffered from an injury due to the negligence or mistake of a medical professional, then get in touch with our West Virginia birth injury malpractice lawyers at Adams Legal Group, PLLC to seek help in pursuing a medical malpractice claim – (304) 381-2166.

 A newborn or the mother can get injured in many ways due to the negligence of a medical professional.
 Common causes and types of birth injuries include:

 Some birth injuries are due to pre-natal negligence which is misdiagnosing and mistreatment of the mother, for example, a failure to screen for maternal hypertension, diabetes, or HIV.